TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-os.md

 <!--issueDescription-->
-The physical host node where your VM was running underwent an OS Update.
+The physical host node where your VM was running underwent an OS update.

 <!--$EventTable-->EventTable<!--/$EventTable-->

 <!--/issueDescription-->

 Azure performs updates to improve reliability, performance and security of the VMs.
-Azure chooses the least impactful method that might result in a brief connectivity loss.
-We are continuously working to improve and reduce impact of our updates and apologize for any inconvenience this may have caused you.
+Azure chooses the least impactful method, which might result in a brief connectivity loss.
+We are continuously working to improve and reduce impact of our updates, and we apologize for any inconvenience this may have caused you.

 <!--recommendedActions-->